Thornebrook Living: Convenience, Culture, And Value

 Everyday Errands Feel Easier

 One of the area’s best-known anchors is Thornebrook Village, also called the Shoppes at Thornebrook.
-Visit Gainesville describes it as one of Florida’s first retail condominium developments, with open-air breezeways, a central plaza, and a setting designed to feel like shopping in a park.
+With open-air breezeways, a central plaza, and a setting designed to feel like shopping in a park, Thornebrook Village is quaint and convenient.
+There you'll find Gainesville Health and Fitness for Women, Thornebrook Chocolates, home goods stores, apparel and boutiques, dining, and more.

 Culture Close to Home